uwplse/pumpkin-pi/README.md

 Find ornament A B as A_to_B.
 ```

-This command searches for the relation that describes the algebraic ornament
-between A and B.
+This command searches for the relation between A and B.

 ##### Outputs

-`Find ornament` returns three functions if successful:
+For algebraic ornaments, `Find ornament` returns three functions if successful:

 1. `A_to_B`,
 2. `A_to_B_inv`, and
 3. `A_to_B_index`.

 `A_to_B` and `A_to_B_inv` form a specific equivalence, with `A_to_B_index` describing the fold over `A`.

+For records and products, `Find ornament` returns only the first two of these.

 ##### Options for Correctness